TheTsaritsa/SaberFilebot/README.md

 oh some of you're bots were deleted file share ones ig

-some no life probably mass reported my hanime channel got copyright strike is it possible to add another fsub for backup?
+some no life probably mass reported my hanime channels got copyright strikes

+bruh did you rehost it?